sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/authentication/openid-connect.md

 :::tip

-If you don't know how to configure an Application and API, please refer to the [Getting Started](../../../getting-started) guides first
+If you don't know how to configure a Service and API, please refer to the [Getting Started](../../../getting-started) guides first

 :::

-Then, let's add the OpenID Connect plugin to the `oidc-app` Application.
+Then, let's add the OpenID Connect plugin to the `oidc-app` Service.

 ![Add OpenID Connect Plugin](https://static.apiseven.com/2022/12/30/add-oidc-plugin.png)